In this article, I’m going to show you, step-by-step, how to sow grass seed to create a new lawn.

 The soil will still hold the warmth of the summer, rainfall will start to increase and there will still be plenty of daylight hours.
 Also, weeds tend to be in larger numbers in spring and early summer, much less so at this time of year.

 Avoid sowing grass seed during the summer, it’s unlikely that you’ll be able to give the soil the moisture it needs to promote germination and growth.
-And although some people say winter is a brilliant time to sow seed, I’d advise against it.
+Some people say winter is a brilliant time to sow seed and if it’s mild, why not?!

 So How Long Does it Take For Grass Seed to Grow?